-The GO Project provides year-round educational and family support programs for New York City public school children who are performing below grade level.
+The GO Project provides year-round educational and family support programs for 700 New York City public school children (K-8) who are performing below grade level.

-During the 2020 global pandemic, we provided funding for a strategic partnership between GO and Reading Rescue, to provide weekly, 1:1 literacy instruction for K-2 students.
+During and in the aftermath of the global pandemic, we have provided a number of different supports to GO.
+First, we supported a strategic partnership between GO and Reading Go, to provide weekly, 1:1 literacy instruction for K-2 students.
 All students’ reading levels grew at a faster rate than what was expected of them during the school year.

-Building on the literacy intervention success and in light of the massive learning losses resulting from pandemic-related school closures, we helped GO continue this literacy elevation with a strategic partnership with another program – the SIPPS curriculum.
+Building on the literacy intervention success, we helped GO continue this literacy elevation with a strategic partnership with another program – the SIPPS curriculum.
 SIPPS is aimed at students in grades 3-5 who are in need of foundational skill building and reading proficiency assistance.
-Ninety percent of the students receiving the SIPPS instruction demonstrated growth in age-appropriate phonemic awareness, phonological awareness and sign word recognition and 85% of students demonstrated growth toward reading proficiency.
+One hundred percent of the students receiving the SIPPS instruction demonstrated growth on all domains of the nationally recognized Acadience assessment.
+GO continues both SIPPS and Reading Go on its own, without Heckscher funding.

 We also supported an intervention (called Get More Math) to students in grades 3-8 who have not developed these skills, to mitigate and close persistent gaps once the students enter middle and high school.